s41r4j/simpex/README.md

 #### Custom Method

-Given a sample dataset with a minimum of 2 values, the custom method returns a regex pattern.
+- Given a sample dataset with a minimum of 3 & maximun of 100 values, the custom method returns your desired regex pattern.

 ```python
 import simpex